 Data

-The visa application is assessed on the basis of the following information: (1) information submitted by the applicant himself to BZ; (2) information from the sponsor and/or employer; (3) information from the migration chain; and (4) information from profiles based on similar applications in the past.
+The visa application is assessed on the basis of the following information: (1) information submitted to the Ministry of Foreign Affairs by the applicant themselves; (2) information from the sponsor and/or employer; (3) information from the migration chain; and (4) information from profiles based on similar applications from the past.

-For a complete overview of data, see also the Factsheet Information-supported Processing.
+For a complete overview of the data, see also the Factsheet on Information-supported Processing.

 Technical design